 - Require students complete an academic integrity tutorial early in your course, so they understand what constitutes plagiarism and other forms of academic dishonesty and how to avoid them.
 (New UAA Academic Integrity Tutorial)

-- Design assignments responsibly in order to engage students in pursuing meaningful course goals through the process of writing (Porter article).
+- Design assignments responsibly in order to engage students in pursuing meaningful course goals through the process of writing.
+Professor James E. Porter, MSU.

 - Make writing and the use of sources part of teaching, in all classes (for faculty whose course content is already extremely full but who would like to add a brief writing assignment that coaches students in the proper use of source material, Here is a handout for an assignment description and scoring rubric).